 If you took a flight on American Airlines in December 2012, those miles would expire in December 2013.
 However, you also took a flight in January 2013, so the new expiration date for both the Dec.
 2012 and the Jan.
 2013 flight is now January 2014.
 Every time you take a flight (or redeem your miles by taking an award flight), that expiration date re-sets.
 BUT, it doesn’t have to be a flight!

-I have a lot of American Airlines miles and ultimately will probably use them for a free flight to South America, but I haven’t flown on American in years.
+I have a lot of United Airlines miles and ultimately will probably use them for a free flight eventually, but I haven’t flown on United in years (although I used to live in a United hub market).
 I keep those miles “active” by accumulating “partner” mileage.
-In other words, I spend money with an American Airlines partner and chose to have the reward accumulate with American.
-Twice a year, like clockwork, my mother receives flowers on her birthday and on Mother’s Day.
-I order the flowers with the American Airlines shopping mall and get a mileage credit in my American account, which keeps my miles active.
+In other words, I spend money with an United Airlines partner and chose to have the reward accumulate with United Twice a year, like clockwork, my mother receives flowers on her birthday and on Mother’s Day.
+I order the flowers with the United Airlines shopping mall and get a mileage credit in my United account, which keeps my miles active.

 We do the same thing with hotels.
 Many of the hotel chains (Hilton and Marriott come to mind), offer surveys where they give you points just for taking 10 minutes out of your day to answer a few questions.
 The points we receive for the surveys keep all of our point totals active for another year.